-International Women's Day: The Powerful Story Behind This 109-Year-Old Tradition
+International Women's Day: The Powerful Story Behind This 111-Year-Old Tradition

 In 1908, 15,000 brave women marched through the streets of New York City asking for voting rights and equal pay for women.
 Little did they know that their fight for equality would later inspire a global holiday that is now celebrated in more than 100 countries around the world.
-This year, International Women’s Day is Monday, March 8, right in the middle of Women’s History Month.
+This year, International Women’s Day is Tuesday, March 8, right at the beginning of Women’s History Month.
 It’s a day dedicated to celebrating the inspiring women in our own communities and around the world.

 There’s no wrong way to celebrate this holiday: Take inspiration from some of history’s most powerful women and spend the day getting involved with a cause you care about or simply call your girlfriends to encourage them.
 And of course, learn about the history of the holiday and the women who helped create it.